savefiles/IGME-Physical-Computing/docs/loading-bar-running-man.md

 pop();
 ```

 If the joints rotate too much, they'll detach from the body, which is not ideal, but for our demo purposes, it works (in a physical setting, since the servo would represent the joint, this wouldn't be an issue).
-Instead of having the background just change color, Brianna coded it such that images of people cheering or images of people stomping would appear (to simulate people around you doing the same).
+Instead of having the background just change color, Breanna coded it such that images of people cheering or images of people stomping would appear (to simulate people around you doing the same).
 Also, when the runner eventually reaches the end, an image of people clapping would appear.

 ## Conclusion
 Overall, the project was a success.
 It can create certain emotions utilizing components and a screen.
 Granted, if we had the budget and time, it would be a much more compelling experience, but it was still good either way.
 Coding the assignment in p5 was a nice challenge, as neither of us have used p5 before (but we are both familiar with HTML canvas).